debruine/shinyintro/docs/07_css_html_js.md

 JavaScript is similar to R in some ways, and maddeningly different in others.
 One big difference is that lines of code have to end with a semi-colon.

-In the code above, the function `$(function() { ... })` is jQuery shorthand for making sure that the code inside doesn't run until the whole webpage has been downloaded.
-Otherwise, you might try to run some code that references an element that hasn't been created yet (HTML pages don't always download all in one go).
+In the code above, the function `$(document).on("shiny:connected", function() { ... })` is jQuery shorthand for making sure that the code inside doesn't run until the whole webpage has been downloaded and the extra javascript for shiny is available.
+Otherwise, you might try to run some code that references an element that hasn't been created yet (HTML pages don't always download all in one go) or uses a Shiny function that isn't available yet.

 The we create a new function called `shiny_size`, which creates two new Shiny input variables, "window_width" and "window_height", and sets then to the values of the window dimensions (in pixels).
 The line `window.onresize = shiny_size;` sets this function to run every time the window is resized and the function is run once at the start to initialise those values.